A universal median quasi-Monte Carlo integration: Median QMC integration

 \section{Median QMC integration}

 Here we provide a basic framework for what we call \emph{median QMC integration}.
 Let $S$ be a collection of point sets in $[0,1]^s$.
-In the remainder of the paper, $S$ will be either
+In the remainder of the paper, $S$ will be either a set of linearly scrambled digital nets